 Jaimie Riechman, born and raised in North Central Ohio, graduated from Anderson University in May 2015 with a degree in Music Business.
 She started with The Biz as an intern during her last semester of university and has since pursued many musical opportunities in performance, teaching, directing, and technology in the Indianapolis area.
-With The Biz she has music directed Seussical, Jr., My Son Pinocchio, Jr., Magic Tree House: Knight At Dawn, and My Time To Shine’s Willy Wonka KIDS and Aladdin KIDS.
+With The Biz she has musically directed Seussical, Jr., My Son Pinocchio, Jr., Magic Tree House: Knight At Dawn, and My Time To Shine’s Peter Pan Jr. Willy Wonka KIDS and Aladdin KIDS.
 She is also an instructor of private voice and various classes.
 Outside of The Biz, she music directed CYT’s production of Bridge to Terabithia.
 She is also the current Director of Westside Church of the Nazarene’s Handbell Choir and Avon High School’s show choir group: Attraction.
 Jaimie has always been very passionate about the performing arts and she loves to inspire that same passion in her students.

 Rachel Shelton – Guest Director